Shitsuri/Cyber-Security-Projects/Networking/Network Packet Analysis.md

       DNS (Domain Name System): Look for unusual queries or potential exfiltration.
       ICMP (Internet Control Message Protocol): Monitor ping or traceroute behavior.

-Applications

-    Cybersecurity
-    Detect DDoS attacks, port scanning, or malware communications.

-    Compliance
-    Ensure data integrity and adherence to policies like GDPR or HIPAA.

-    Network Optimization
-    Identify bottlenecks, optimize routing, and improve application responsiveness.

-Best Practices

-    Use encrypted packet capture tools to avoid exposing sensitive data.
-    Employ filtering to reduce noise and focus on relevant data.
-    Respect privacy laws and ethical boundaries during analysis.
-    Keep your tools and skills up to date with emerging threats and technologies.